meshery/meshery/docs/pages/overview.md

 <h2>What challenges does Meshery solve?</h2>
-<p style="text-align:center;"><b>Service mesh management - one or multiple service meshes.</b></p>
+<b>Service mesh management - one or multiple service meshes.</b>

-<p style="margin-bottom:1em; margin-top:1em;">Anytime performance questions are to be answered, they are subjective to the specific workload and infrastructure used for measurement.
-Given this challenge, the Envoy project, for example, refuses to publish performance data because such tests can be 1) involved and 2) misinterpreted.</p>
+Anytime performance questions are to be answered, they are subjective to the specific workload and infrastructure used for measurement.
+Given this challenge, the Envoy project, for example, refuses to publish performance data because such tests can be:
+- Involved
+- Misinterpreted

-<p style="margin-bottom:1em; margin-top:1em;">Beyond the need for performance and overhead data under a permutation of different workloads (applications) and types and sizes of infrastructure resources, the need for cross-project, apple-to-apple comparisons are also desired in order to facilitate a comparison of behavioral differences between service meshes and selection of their use.
+Beyond the need for performance and overhead data under a permutation of different workloads (applications) and types and sizes of infrastructure resources, the need for cross-project, apple-to-apple comparisons are also desired in order to facilitate a comparison of behavioral differences between service meshes and selection of their use.
 Individual projects shy from publishing test results of other, competing service meshes.
-An independent, unbiased, credible analysis is needed.<br /></p>
+An independent, unbiased, credible analysis is needed.

-<p style="margin-bottom:1em; margin-top:1em;">Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of service meshes.
+Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of service meshes.
 Between service mesh and proxy projects (and surprisingly, within a single project), a number of different tools and results exist.
-Meshery allows you to pick an efficient set of tools for your ecosystem by providing performance evaluation and metrics.<br /></p>
+Meshery allows you to pick an efficient set of tools for your ecosystem by providing performance evaluation and metrics.

 1. By leveraging Meshery you could achieve apples-to-apples performance comparison of service meshes
 1. Track your service mesh performance from release to release.